 Sole proprietorships and general partnerships do not need a registered agent.

-The requirements for an entity to have a registered agent are formed under Georgia Statutes § 14-11-209 (LLC) and § 14-2-504 (corporation) which mandate registered entities will have and continuously maintain a registered agent and registered office within the state.
-The agent must be also be available during normal business hours to forward any service of process, notice or demand pertaining to the entity to the appropriate individuals.
+The requirements for an entity to have a registered agent are formed under Georgia Statutes § 14-11-209 (LLC) and § 14-2-504 (corporation), which mandate registered entities will have and continuously maintain a registered agent and registered office within the state.
+The agent must also be available during normal business hours to forward any service of process, notice, or demand pertaining to the entity to the appropriate individuals.

 - Administrative Dissolution – In Georgia, if the business doesn’t have a registered agent, the Secretary of State can dissolve the entity.

-The registered agent needs to have a physical address (often referred to as a registered office or principal office) in the state of Georgia.
-This can be your home address, the address of an accountant or attorney, the address of the business, or a registered agent service.
-Any physical address in the state may be used, but PO Boxes and mail drop services are not acceptable, since someone has to be available to sign for documents.
+The registered agent needs to have a physical street address (often referred to as a registered office or principal office) in the state of Georgia.
+This can be your home address, the address of a family member, an accountant or attorney, the address of the business, or an Idaho registered agent service.
+Any physical address in the state may be used, but PO Boxes and mail drop services are not acceptable since someone has to be available to sign for documents.

-Provided one of the members or officers live in Georgia, it is often more convenient and less expensive to act as your own agent rather than hiring a service.
+Provided one of the members or officers live in Georgia, it is less expensive to act as your own agent rather than hiring a service.
 While this is the route many businesses take, there are a few reasons to consider hiring a service.